PetraOleum/2016-Notes/Cellular Regulation.markdown

 _Post translation or co-translocation_

+Ribosomes synthesise proteins in the cytosol and in the endoplasmic reticulum.

 ### Mechanisms by which proteins leave cytosol

 #### ...to enter the nucleus

+The nuclear envelope is made of two concentric membranes.
+The outer membrane is contiguous with the ER, while the inner membrane contains proteins that act as binding sites for chromatin and nuclear lamina.
+It is penetrated by nuclear pores, for selective import and export (bidirectional).

+The nuclear pore complex (NPC) has a mass of 125 million Daltons, and is made up of about 30 different proteins ("nucleoporins") arranged in an octagonal cylindrical structure.
+NPCs are dissassembled and reassembled during mitosis.

+Nucleoporins often contain repeats of different types of short sequences containing Phe-Gly (FG) which are thought to make sequential contact with receptor/cargo, allowing it to hop down the pore.
+Some nucleoporins are transmembrane proteins that are thought to anchor NPCs in the envelope.
+Others are dynamic, rapidly associating and dissasociating from NPCs.

+The Nuclear Localisation Signal (NLS) is usually one or more clusesters of lysine (K) and Arginine (R) rich short amino acid sequences.
+The two major types are the SV40 type (PPKKKRKV) which in many cases also contains a proline residue, and the bipartite type (KRPAATKKAGQAKKKK) made of two clusters separated by a spacer of 10 residues.
+There are many other sequences that exist also.

+Nuclear import receptors are cytoplasmic proteins that bind to the NLS of cargo and Ran-GTP, and are members of a large family of proteins call karyopherins, which include importins and exportins.
+They sometimes require an adaptor to bind the target protein to the receptor.
+Different proteins may have different receptors that take them into the cell.

+Nuclear import receptors contain repeated &alpha;-helices that stack on top of each other to form a spring-like structure.
+They cotnain multiple "heat" motifs within the helices which associated with the FxFG repeats of the NPC to form weak and transient bonds.
+The spring like structure can adopt multiple conformations in response to binding of Ran-GTP and cargo proteins.

+The nuclear import receptor binds the cargo and takes it in to the nucleus.
+After disassociating from the cargo it binds to Ran-GTP, and brings that out.
+The Ran-GTP hydrolyses to Ran-GDP, and dissociates.
+The cycle repeats.

+Nuclear exports requires a Nuclear Export Signal (short streatches of AAs rich in Leucine (L)).
+Exportins bind Ran-GTP and the cargo in the nucleus, and disassociates from both once it leaves.
+It returns alone.

+The Ran-GTPas controls the direction of nuclear transport.
+It is a small GTPase that is common to all eukaryotes.
+"Ras-related nuclear protein"; a member of the Ras family.
+Ran-GAP (activating protein) is a regulatory protein that binds and promotes Ran GTPase activity of the hydolysis of GTP.
+The guanine exchange factor Ran-GEF activates Ran GTPase by stimulating the release of GTP to allow binding of GTP.
+The assymetric distribution of Ran-GAP and Ran-GEF controls the activity of Ran in a way that allows Ran to mediate active transport through the nuclear pore complex.
+Ran-GEF binds to the chromatin in the nucleus and causes Ran-GTP to predominate in the nucleus.
+Ran-GAP is free in the cytosol, promoting Ran-GDP in the cytosol.

 #### ...to enter the mitochrondrion

+#### ...to enter the peroxisome

 #### ...to enter the ER, Golgi, lysosome, secretory vesicles

+Proteins in the ER system are synthesised on the rough ER membrane, and are transported into the ER "co-translocationally".
+Proteins can be retained in the ER or transported to the Golgi and from there to a network of other organelles and the cell membrane.

 ### The role of signal sequences

+Signal sequences can be single or multiple, and can be located at either end of the protein or at any point within the sequence.
+Signal sequences can be up to 60 AA long, while signal patches are 3-dimensional arrangement of multiple internal amino acid sequences on the protein's surface.
+Sorting signal recognise complementary sorting receptors which dock the transported proteins ("cargo"), and unload cargo&mdash;they operate catalytically, so can be reused.

 ### The fate of protein of failing sorting signal